-Edward Duckworth, MD, MS, FAANS is an intracranial-focused neurosurgeon, specializing in the treatment of complex cranial and select spinal disorders.
+Edward Duckworth, MD, MS, FAANS is an intracranial-focused neurosurgeon, specializing in the treatment of complex cranial disorders.
 He has expertise in treating many conditions, including cerebrovascular disease and the surgical treatment of stroke; brain tumors, including pituitary tumors; acoustic neuroma; skull base tumors; Chiari malformation; epilepsy; moyamoya; trigeminal neuralgia; arteriovenous malformations, cavernoma; and carotid artery disease.
-He is the director of St. Luke's cranial surgery program.
+He is the director of St. Luke's Cranial Neurosurgery Program.

 While working at the Baylor College of Medicine, he held the rank of associate professor and served as the director of cerebrovascular and cranial base neurosurgery.

 Dr. Duckworth is a member of the American Association for Neurological Surgeons and the Congress of Neurological Surgeons.
 He has published over 50 peer reviewed papers and given more than 40 oral presentations on neurosurgery.

 Gregory S. Harrison, MD, FAANS specializes in complex spine surgery, brain tumor surgery, peripheral nerve surgery, and general neurosurgery.
 Before moving to Boise, he practiced in both the Minneapolis/St. Paul area and Pocatello, ID.